Chicago Dunkin’ Employee Arrested After Allegedly Spitting Mucus Into State Trooper’s Coffee

 “This is outrageous and disgusting.
 The men and women of the Illinois State Police put their heart and soul into protecting the lives and rights of all people in this state every day.
 They deserve better than this.”

 Dunkin’ has spoken out regarding this disturbing situation and appear to be standing by law enforcement.
-They expressed their gratitude towards police officers and noted that the owner of that particular Dunkin’ franchise has apologized to the officer who’s coffee was contaminated.
+They expressed their gratitude toward police officers and noted that the owner of that particular Dunkin’ franchise has apologized to the officer whose coffee was contaminated.

 “Dunkin’ has a deep appreciation for police officers who work tirelessly to keep our communities safe,” the coffee company said.

-Due to ongoing tension in the United States regarding law enforcement and racial injustice, this is not the first story of a drive-thru incident involving a police officer.
+Due to ongoing tension in the U.S. regarding law enforcement and racial injustice, this is not the first story of a drive-thru incident involving a police officer.

 As The Inquisitr previously reported, a police officer by the name of Stacy Talbert went viral in June when she shared an emotional video of herself after a visit to McDonald’s.
 Talbert explained that she did not feel comfortable eating food that she had not seen prepared out of fear that it would be tampered with.